eauchat/grama/README.md

 This theme is a grav adaptation of the [maghost ghost theme](https://squeak.eauchat.org/maghost/) and some of it's code is inspired from [grav antimatter theme](https://github.com/getgrav/grav-theme-antimatter).
 Grama is of any use only thanks to [the grav CMS](https://getgrav.org) which makes 99% of the work of making your website run, in fact.
 And some stuff are made much easier by the following amazing javascript libraries: [jquery](https://jquery.com/) and [underscorejs](https://underscorejs.org/).
+The theme logo is based on the grav logo.